BlakeRain/blakerain.com/content/blogroll.md

 - [82MHz](https://82mhz.net/) – Andreas writes about anything that catches his interest.
 - [Adamsdesk](https://www.adamsdesk.com/) – A great collection of interesting posts.
 The [Little Bits](https://www.adamsdesk.com/topic/littlebits/) collection is particularly good.
+- [An Almost Anonymous Blog](https://lwgrs.bearblog.dev/) – A wide range of interesting articles.
 - [Bacardi55's Web Cave](https://bacardi55.io/) – Some good devops posts.
 The [Finding new blogs to read](https://bacardi55.io/2024/10/06/finding-new-blogs-to-read/) article was a good resource I go back to.